shirleyobih1/path-cc.github.io/_events/HTCondorWeek-2022.md

 ### Fees

-Reigstration for in-person participation in-person attendee will cost $90 per day; online-only participation registration will be a flat $25 fee for the whole week.
+Registration for in-person participation in-person attendee will cost $90 per day; online-only participation registration will be a flat $25 fee for the whole week.

-# Deadlines
+### Deadlines
-Details on both in-person and online registration can be found [here](http://htcondor.org/HTCondorWeek2022).
+Details on both in-person and online registration can be found on the [registration page](https://agenda.hep.wisc.edu/event/1733/page/35-registration).

 **Note:** The registration deadline for in-person attendance is **May 2, 2022.**

-# Questions?
+### Questions?

 For questions, write to <events@opensciencegrid.org>.
 {% endcapture %}